marcodippy/learning_hadoop/hadoop/average_grade/README.md

 - - - -

 ### CourseAndStudentKeyGroupingComparator ###
-This happens on the reduce side: records arriving from several mappers must be grouped by the key and this is exactly the meaning of the GroupingComparator
+This happens on the reduce side: records arriving from several mappers must be grouped by the key and this is exactly the meaning of the GroupingComparator.
+Supposing that a mapper emits (K1, V1), (K1, V2), (K2, V3), the reducer should receive (K1,[V1, V2, V3]); this magic is done by the GroupingComparator.
 - - - -

 ### Reduce ###